aesthytik/redux-thunk-example/README.md

 - changes are made with pure functions

     In order to tie state and actions together, we write a function called a reducer that takes two parameters: the (soon to be previous) state and an action.
-This pure function has access to the current (soon to be previous) state, applies the passed-as-a-parameter action to that state, and finally it returns the desired next state.
+This pure function applies the action to that state and returns the desired next state.

     Example of a reducer:
     ```